pculture/miro-user-manual/en/contributing.rst

 * a crash report
 * something that could be improved
 * something that's horribly wrong
-* support for a protocol or something else that Miro doesn't support but should
+* support for something Miro doesn't support but should
+* a new feature

 Our bug system is at http://bugzilla.pculture.org/ .